-The nerves on the surface of the eye are momentarily interrupted because of the laser process.
-These nerves, however, have the incredible power to regenerate over a period of three to six months, further regenerating over the subsequent three to six years.
+The nerves on the surface of the eye are momentarily interrupted because of the pain-free laser process.
+Thankfully, though, these nerves possess the incredible power to regenerate over a period of three to six months, and will further regenerate over the subsequent three to six years.

-Due to these two mechanisms being temporarily affected — with the nerves needing to regenerate and the glands to come back to full functioning — it is possible that the patient may experience dry eye after Laser Eye Surgery.
+Due to these two mechanisms being temporarily affected — with the nerves needing to regenerate and the glands coming back to full functioning — patients often experience mild dry eye after Laser Eye Surgery.

 Expert Laser Eye Surgeon Mr Glenn Carp explains post-surgery dry eye